Bipolar Disorder Symptoms, Types & Veteran Resources

 Episodes of depression include symptoms such as feeling sad or hopeless, having trouble concentrating, experiencing changes in sleep or appetite, and losing pleasure or interest in usual activities.
 These periods last for at least a few weeks and can make it hard to complete daily tasks.

-If you have experienced any of the symptoms above on a regular basis, then you may have bipolar disorder.
+If you experience any of the symptoms above on a regular basis, you may have bipolar disorder.

 In Veterans’ Own Words